AlexandreWadoux/AlexandreWadoux.github.io/_pages/Course_spectroscopy_with_R.md

 ## TIME ZONE
 TIME ZONE – `Central European Standard Time – however all sessions will be recorded and made available allowing attendees from different time zones to follow.

-Please email oliverhooker@prstatistics.com for full details or to discuss how we can accommodate you.
+Please email alexandre.wadoux@yahoo.fr for full details or to discuss how we can accommodate you.

 ## ABOUT THE COURSE